ajleeson/research_blog/_posts/2025-10-07-noise-evolution.md

 ---
 ## Evolution of Boundary Noise (one year)

 The temporal resolution of this video is one frame per week of model time.
-In total video spans nearly one year of model time.
+In total, the video spans nearly one year of model time.

 <p style="text-align:center;"><video src="/research_blog/figures/2025.10.07/full_domain_year.mp4" controls="controls" style="max-width: 800px;"></video><br>Fig. 2 Evolution of normalized TN differences at a weekly interval for one year.
 Colorbar limits of the pcolormesh range from -10% to 10%.</p>
 <br>

-I notice that the noise on the boundaries is occaionally on the order of 10% of the signal we are interested in.
+I noticed that the noise on the boundaries is occaionally on the order of 10% of the signal we are interested in.
 This feels a little too large for comfort.
 However, it is not apparent that this large boundary noise makes its way into the Salish Sea.

 The large boundary noise is perhaps acceptable for our WWTP loading experiment since we will zoom into Puget Sound for our analysis, but the large noise will likely cause problems for a mCDR study conducted across the entire LiveOcean domain.

 ---
 ## Evolution of Puget Sound Noise (two weeks)

-The temporal resolution of these videos are one frame per day of model time, spanning a tota of two weeks.
+The temporal resolution of these videos are one frame per day of model time, spanning a total of two weeks.

 In Figure 3, I maintain colorbar limits ranging from -10% to 10%, and all I can observe is a TN signal propagating from the WWTP locations.